-(a) Energy market dispatch of generating units which are on remote control:

-Dispatch results from the NEMDE run are ramped into the AGC (to prevent any large step change in megawatt output).
-In general any generating unit not dispatched for regulation FCAS will be ramped to its energy Dispatch Target.

-(b) Regulating FCAS dispatch:
+- (a) Energy market dispatch of generating units which are on remote control: - Dispatch results from the NEMDE run are ramped into the AGC (to prevent any large step change in megawatt output).
+In general: - (i) any generating unit not dispatched for regulation FCAS will be ramped to its Dispatch Target - (ii) if no units in an Aggregate are dispatched for regulation FCAS, then AGC will ramp the Aggregate to its Aggregate Dispatch Target. - (b) Regulating FCAS dispatch: